 - <300 pg/mL: deficiency, supplement or injectable

-What happens: Often declines 3–6 months in; oral B12 supplementation prevents deficiency
+What happens: Often declines 3-6 months in; oral B12 supplementation prevents deficiency.
+B12 is also a key lever for preventing hair loss on GLP-1.

 Action: Start oral B12 supplementation (1000-2000 mcg daily) prophylactically.